HL7/dicom-sr/input/pagecontent/background.md

 The standards for recording clinical observations, DICOM® SR and HL7 FHIR Observation resource are bridged by this IG by the transformation of the DICOM SR attributes to the HL7 FHIR Observation Resource.

 DICOM SR defines a multitude of templates for capturing Diagnostic imaging Observations.
 The input for this IG is limited to the DICOM SR template TID-1500 (Measurement Report).
-The mapping is limited the content within the tree structure.

 The transformation described is one direction.
 It may not be possible to reconstruct a complete DICOM SR from a set of FHIR resources created based on this IG.